Table of contents

 }

-Important: VokAccessAnnotationChecker will not navigate away from the LoginView.
-It is the application’s responsibility to navigate to appropriate welcome view after successful login, otherwise the user will be endlessly presented LoginView.
+Important: the access checker will not redirect away from the login view.
+It is the application’s responsibility to navigate to a welcome view after a successful login, otherwise the user will stay stuck on the login page.

 @Route("login")